ScriptUtils

 _objective

-----BZ98R LUA Extended API Objective Manager.
+BZ98R LUA Extended API Objective Manager.

 Note that this module cannot manage manually created objectives.